pnnl/tesp/install/MacOSX/readme.txt

 1b.
 Unzip archive from USB to ~/tesp
 2. Unzip the archive ~/tesp/install/MacOSX/Archive_usr_local_bin.zip to /usr/local/bin
 3. Unzip the archive ~/tesp/install/MacOSX/Archive_usr_local_lib.zip to /usr/local/lib
+4. Unzip the archive ~/tesp/install/MacOSX/Archive_usr_local_share.zip to /usr/local/share
+5a.
+Manually create the directory /usr/local/opt/jsoncpp
+5b.
+Unzip the archive ~/tesp/install/MacOSX/Archive_usr_local_opt_jsoncpp.zip to /usr/local/opt/jsoncpp
-4. From a Terminal, enter "gridlabd --version" and "energyplus --version" to verify
+6. From a Terminal, enter "gridlabd --version" and "energyplus --version" to verify

 Patching PYPOWER if Necessary
 =============================

-Run "pf" or "opf" from a Terminal, and you'll see either warnings or errors from PYPOWER due to deprecated behaviors, primarily the use of floats for array indices.
+Run "pf" or "opf" from a Terminal, and you'll see either warnings (up to Python 3.5) or errors (in Python 3.6) from PYPOWER due to deprecated behaviors, primarily the use of floats for array indices.
 To fix this:

-1. manually copy three Python files from ~/tesp/src/pypower
+1. You will manually copy the three patched Python files from ~/tesp/src/pypower

-2. the target location depends on where Python and site packages were installed.
+2. The target location depends on where Python and site packages have been installed.
+Please search your installation for directories containing the three files to patch: ext2int.py, opf_hessfcn.py and pipsopf_solver.py.
 Some examples:

    (Windows)  c:\Python36\Lib\site-packages\pypower